MSc Quantitative Finance

 Machine Learning for Data Analytics

-The aim of this class is to equip students with a sound understanding of the principles of machine learning and a range of popular approaches, along with the knowledge of how and when to apply the techniques.
-On completion of this class students will:
+The aim of this module is to equip you with a sound understanding of the principles of machine learning and a range of popular approaches, along with the knowledge of how and when to apply the techniques.
+The class balances a solid theoretical knowledge of the techniques with practical application via Python (and associated libraries).

 - understand the aims and fundamental principles of machine learning

-- understand a range of the key algorithms and approaches to machine learning
+- understand a range of the essential core algorithms and approaches to machine learning

 - be able to apply the algorithms covered and interpret the outcomes